 Day 6: The Hermitage

 We'll spend the morning at the Tsars' Winter Palace, known today as one of the world's premier museums — The Hermitage.
 With over 2.5 million items on display, our three-hour guided tour will focus on the opulent rooms of the palace and the museum's must-see masterpieces by Leonardo, Rembrandt, Picasso, Chagall and others.
 Your afternoon is free to relax, continue sightseeing on your own through the palace/museum's six buildings, or take an excursion out to Peteroff by hydrofoil to view the palace's spectacular fountains.
 No bus.
 Walking: strenuous.

 Today we'll venture out to the town of Pushkin where we'll tour Catherine I's palace and its stunningly restored Amber Room.
-After lunch together we'll return to the city to tour the Museum of the Defense and Siege of Leningrad, where we'll learn how the residents withstood a 900-day blockade of the city by the Nazis during World War II.
-We'll also see the moving memorial to the defenders of Leningrad and learn to use to city's metro system on our way back to the hotel.
+After lunch together we'll return to the city to tour the Museum of the Defense and Siege of Leningrad and the Monument to the Heroic Defenders.
+Here we'll learn how the city, from 1941 to 1944, endured a 900-day Nazi blockade.
 Bus: 2 hrs.
-Walking: strenuous.
+Walking: moderate.

 Day 8: St. Petersburg's Sights